THE STORY OF BRITANNIA

 In 1996 the Samuels’ stood on the Clifton suspension bridge in Bristol and watched their boat sail down the Avon without them. – no longer “their boat”.
 For 25 years they had been her custodians, but she had had to be sold, not out of choice, but necessity.

-She was sold just after the Festival of the Sea in Bristol Docks, to a wealthy man called Peter Arstell who kept her as a private yacht.
+She was sold just after the Festival of the Sea in Bristol Docks, to an enthusiast, Peter Arstell who kept her as a private yacht.
 He kept Britannia for a few years and made many improvements, particularly to her main saloon, and kept her in very good condition.
 She was berthed for a while in Cowes in the Isle of Wight.

 A few years later, she changed hands again and was sold to a syndicate of four men, Phil Hodson and Bob Cole being two of them, who are now involved in the current restoration project.
 She was loved by these owners, too, and now called “Spirit” for short, Phil named his little terrier after her, and the little dog is still going strong.
 A good omen for the future!